University Hospitals fertility clinic faces new lawsuits after tank failures

 “The loss suffered by our clients is devastating,” said Adam Wolf, attorney with the law firm Peiffer Wolf Carr and Kane.
 “Those eggs and embryos represented the hopes of having children for hundreds of American families.”
 The Cleveland lawyers represent about 100 of the nearly 1,000 affected families.

 It’s been nearly a year since the temperature rose in the storage tank at University Hospitals Fertility Center in Beachwood, Ohio.
-The incident during the weekend of March 3, 2018, went undetected for a period of time because a remote alarm system — which should have alerted employees to temperature swings — had been turned off.
+The incident on March 4, 2018 went undetected for a period of time because a remote alarm system — which should have alerted employees to temperature swings — had been turned off.
 University Hospitals Fertility Center later sent letters to nearly 1,000 affected patients apologizing for the massive malfunction.
 None of the eggs or embryos remained viable.

 “We don’t know who turned off the remote alarm nor do we know how long it was off,” the letter stated.
 “We are still seeking those answers.”